LaurenStanley/dataviz-project-proposal/README.md

 Lastly, this sketch shows the intended interactive sliders, which will allow the user to see the data filtered by year and by forest density threshold.

 <img src='Trees(2).gif'  width="30%" height="30%">

-## Open Questions

-My primary open questions for this project are related to the interactivity and the global mapping of the data.
-As we continue to cover interactivity in class, I am hoping that those techniques will give me the tools needed to implement this project.
-In order to complete the global mapping, I have been looking at existing examples of data and will use these to inform my work.

 ## Milestones